 Regardless of whether a participant is terminated and in addition to the severance benefits set forth above, upon a change in control, each participant in the Change in Control Plan would receive, within 10 days following the change in control, a lump-sum payment equal to the average of the participant's annual incentive compensation for the then-past three full fiscal years.
-The payments described in this paragraph are referred to as "single-trigger" payments.
+The payments described in this paragraph are referred to as "single-trigger" payments

 All payments under the Change in Control Plan are conditioned on execution of a general release of claims in favor of the Company.
-If payments under the Change in Control Plan were subject to taxes imposed by Sections 4999 or 409A of the Code, the participant would be entitled to a gross-up payment.
+If payments under the Change in Control Plan were subject to taxes imposed by Sections 4999 or 409A of the Code, certain participants would be entitled to a gross-up payment.
 For purposes of the quantification of possible payments due to the named executive officers pursuant to the Change in Control Plan, it is assumed that no excise tax pursuant to Section 409A of the Code would be imposed.
+Following amendment of this plan in August 2018, newly added participants are not eligible for such payments.
 As such, the amounts in the table under the heading "Qualifying Termination following or in connection with a Change in Control" do not reflect a gross-up payment with respect to any excise taxes pursuant to Section 409A of the Code.
-The amount of gross-up payments to which the named executive officers would be entitled with respect to tax imposed by Section 4999 of the Code are set forth in the table above under the heading "Potential Payment to Executives Upon Termination of Change in Control", and the assumptions used in determining the amounts are set forth in footnote (f) of such table.
+The amount of gross-up payments to which the named executive officers would be entitled with respect to tax imposed by Section 4999 of the Code are set forth in the table above, under the heading "Qualifying Termination following or in connection with a Change in Control", and the assumptions used in determining the amounts are set forth in footnote (f) of such table.